 Italy has a strong food tradition and food culture, and most Italians eat freshly made food, whether they are at home or dining out.

 Just like all Italians, Venetians have a diet that is primarily based on carbs and vegetables.
-Since Venice is an island, the Venetian cuisine has developed giving extra attention to seafood, while counting less than other Italian regions on meat.
+However, since Venice is an island, the Venetian cuisine evolved to focus more on seafood and less on meat, compared to other Italian regions.

 At home, Venetians will typically eat pasta and rice, especially as risotto, fresh vegetables, soups, Italian dairy products, and fruits.